On average across the year,

 Yes, Democratic Republic of the Congo is further south than the Faroe Islands.
 The midpoint of Democratic Republic of the Congo is further south by approximately 4,555 miles (7,331km).

-Yes, Democratic Republic of the Congo is bigger than Faroe Islands.
+Is Democratic Republic of the Congo bigger than the Faroe Islands?

 That makes Democratic Republic of the Congo 1,628 times bigger than Faroe Islands.

-No, Democratic Republic of the Congo is not smaller than Faroe Islands.
+Is Democratic Republic of the Congo smaller than the Faroe Islands?

 That makes Democratic Republic of the Congo 1,628 times bigger than Faroe Islands.